 Are porcelain veneers bad for your teeth?

-No. porcelain veneers are not only beautiful, they also protect your teeth from tooth decay and stains.
-If made from porcelain material, you can be assured that they are highly stain resistant.
+No. porcelain veneers are not only beautiful, but they also protect your teeth from tooth decay and stains.
+If made from porcelain material, you can be assured that they are highly stain-resistant.

 Are porcelain veneers painful?